JohannesDeml/UnityAlembicSpawningError/README.md

 # Alembic Spawning Problem

 Instantiating an alembic during runtime can't find the alembic in the build.
 Works in the Editor and an Alembic as a simple GameObject in the Scene works as well.
 Only alembics that are added afterwards to the scene won't be bundled in the Build.
+[Unity Thread](https://forum.unity.com/threads/missing-alembic-streaming-assets.635320/#post-4771649)

 ## Reproduce